Composer Usage Tips

 }

-tables regenerate.
-This is extremely inconvenient, and it is far better to entrust this task to RobotLoader, which performs the same activity automatically in the background and much faster.
+Subsequently, you need to run the composer dumpautoload command after each change to regenerate the autoloading tables.
+This is extremely inconvenient.
+It's much better to entrust this task to RobotLoader, which performs the same activity automatically in the background and much faster.

 {